node-xyz/node-xyz.github.io/documentations/advance/server-route/index.md

 # Servers and Routes

-XYZ nodes are transparent to their Transport layer mechanism.
-In other words, inside the business logic of your application, you need to know the minimum about the underlying Transport layer of your message.
+XYZ nodes are highly transparent to their Transport layer mechanism.
+In other words, inside the business logic of your application, you need to know **the minimum about the underlying Transport layer of your message**.
+The only information that you **can** provide to determine your transport type, which is optional, is defining an outgoing route/middleware for the message.
+We will learn about how to do this in this tutorial.

+> “Transport independence is the ability to move messages from one microservice to another without requiring microservices to know about each other”
+>
+> -- Richard Rodger.
+The Tao of Microservices

  This Article can be divided into two sections:
 1. **Outgoing Routes**: an abstraction for different ways to send messages.
 2. **Server Routes**: an abstraction for different ways to receive a message.